rise8-us/rise8-us/docs/practice-playbook.md

 **Continuous Integration**
 We beleive CI begins at the local development env.
 This includes the tools to run automated tests, linting, and other checks on branches **BEFORE** you merge up.

 We believe CI is non-negotiable and must begin at the initial conception of development to ensure comprehensive software security, testing, and fast feedback on the main branch health.
-Furthermore it empowers the ability of the team to hold to agile practices.
+Furthermore, it empowers the ability of the team to hold to agile practices.

 **CI stages should include at a minimum**
 - linting